By realizing that habits can be the reason for not reaching your body goals, you are one step closer to attaining your dream body.

 Now wouldn’t it be great to stay at your dream weight on automatic?

-It’s a well-known fact that those who have achieved their body goals and are able to maintain it are extremely happy with the way they feel and look, happy with how much better the world treats them (sadly that’s the way the world works) and how proud they are of their continued results.
+It’s a well-known fact that those who have achieved their body goals and are able to maintain them are extremely happy with the way they feel and look, happy with how much better the world treats them (sadly that’s the way the world works) and how proud they are of their continued results.

 All in all, these are awesome internal as well as external motivators to keep at it.